OPEN MIC NIGHTS AT TABLELANDS MUSIC LOVERS.

 WHAT IS OPEN MIC?

-An Open Mic (derived from the expression "open microphone") is a live show at which audience members who are amateur or professional may perform on stage, often for the first time.
+An Open Mic (derived from the expression "open microphone") is a live show at which audience members who are amateur or professional may perform on stage.
 Typically, as the name suggests, the performer is provided with a microphone which is plugged into our PA system to make the individual's performance loud enough for the audience to hear.
 The MC (master of ceremonies) may screen potential candidates for suitability for the venue and give individuals a time to perform in the show.
 These events are focused mostly on music (often singer-songwriters who accompany themselves on guitar).

-Less commonly, small groups, such as a small rock band duo/trio may appear, however group performances are uncommon, because of the space and the logistics of loading in and sound checking such a group.
+Less commonly, small groups, such as a small rock band duo/trio may appear, however group performances are uncommon, because of the logistics of loading in and sound checking such a group.

 Open Mic Nights are most suitable for aspiring musicians who are most often showcasing ORIGINAL MUSIC, not cover tunes.
 Performing to backing tracks is not generally regarded as Live Music or Open Mic.